rojha8/rojha8.github.io/research/index.md

 comments: false
 ---

-I develop exact and heuristic algorithms for large scale optimization problems arising in transportation and logistics networks: trucks scheduling, trailer leasing, flow and load planning, network design.
-I am passionate about integer programming and enjoy developing mathematical formulations.
+I specialize in developing exact and heuristic algorithms for large-scale optimization problems in transportation and logistics networks.
+My work encompasses a range of challenging problems, including *truck scheduling*, *trailer leasing*, *flow and load planning*, and *network design*.
+As a passionate integer programmer, I relish the challenge of devising effective and *implementable* mathematical solutions, using *data-driven heuristics* and *decomposition* methods.
+Through my work, I help transportation and logistics companies to optimize their service network operations and improve efficiency.

 ### Publications